Home / Coffee Knowledge / Host of Kassensturz program on capsules

 Host of Kassensturz program on capsules

-We hosted the "Kassensturz" program on capsule coffee, which aired on August 21, 2018, on SRF .
-Together with Patrick Zbinden , we led the sensory panel and ensured the quality of the test.
-It's always exciting to see what emerges in a short report after a long day of filming.
-In my opinion, some key messages were conveyed well.
-The tasting was diverse ( see the test report as a PDF ).
+We hosted the Kassensturz show on SRF broadcast on August 21, 2018, on the topic of coffee capsules.
+Together with Patrick Zbinden, we led the sensory panel and ensured the quality of the testing.
+It's always exciting to see what appears in a short segment after a long day of filming.
+However, from my perspective, some key statements were well conveyed.
+The tasting was diverse (for the test as a pdf).

 Coffee from a capsule can taste bad, good, or very good.
-We also tasted some good coffee drinks in our test.
-However, it's important to note: strictly speaking, coffee from a capsule is not an espresso.
-The concentration of dissolved coffee particles makes capsule coffee more similar to a café crème than an espresso.
+In the test, we also tasted good coffee beverages.
+Nevertheless, it is important to note: strictly speaking, coffee from a capsule is not an espresso.
+The concentration of dissolved coffee particles makes capsule coffee more similar to a Café crème than an espresso.

-In our test, we measured a TDS (Total Dissolved Solids) of 3.67% with the capsule coffee using a refractometer .
-This isn't surprising, considering we used "only" 5.5 grams of coffee.
-Of course, you can't extract as much from 5.5 grams as you can from 7-9 grams of espresso from a portafilter machine.
-If the coffee is then "long" drawn from the capsule, as recommended on many packages (40 ml), the concentration can hardly be strong.
+In the test, we measured a TDS (Total Dissolved Solids) of 3.67% for capsule coffee using a refractometer.
+This is not surprising given the use of "only" 5.5 grams of coffee.
+Of course, not as much can be extracted from 5.5 g as from 7 – 9 g for an espresso from a portafilter machine.
+If the coffee from the capsule is then pulled "long," as recommended on many packages (40 ml), the concentration can hardly be strong.

 For espresso, we regularly measure results between 7 and 9.5 TDS.
-This is naturally reflected in the texture of the drink and the intensity of the flavors .
+This is naturally reflected in the texture of the beverage and the intensity of the flavors.

 Strength as a difference

-In my opinion, the classification of coffee beverages should first be based on the concentration of dissolved particles in relation to water.
+From my perspective, the classification of coffee beverages should first be based on the concentration of dissolved particles in relation to water.

-Secondarily, you can also consider the equipment used to brew the beverage.
-This makes sense because today, espresso-like beverages can be brewed just as easily with a portafilter machine as with a very good fully automatic piston machine.
+Secondly, one can then consider what equipment was used to brew the beverage.
+This perspective makes sense because, even today, espresso-like beverages can be brewed both from a portafilter machine and from a very good fully automatic piston machine.

-In a filter coffee course , we brewed an espresso and then adjusted it to the strength of a filter coffee by adding water.
-After filtering out the solid particles that pass through the metal sieve in the portafilter, the drink was very similar to filter coffee brewed with a hand filter.
+In a filter coffee course, we brewed an espresso and then adjusted it to the strength of a filter coffee by adding water.
+After filtering out the solid particles that pass through the metal sieve of the portafilter, the beverage was very similar to filter coffee brewed with a hand filter.

 For the record